 Sampling Design

 The CHNEP estuaries are divided into 13 strata based on those used by the FWC Fish and Wildlife Research Institute (FWRI) Fisheries Independent Monitoring program (FIM) and extensive review by the CHNEP technical community.
 Each stratum has relatively homogeneous water quality conditions and is divided into square mile grids, as used by FWRI FIM.
 Within 12 of the strata five grids are randomly selected and then sampling sites within each of the selected grids are randomly selected each month.
 This allows the CCHMN to collect data within each stratum at five sites per month, adding up to 60 samples per stratum per year.
 Throughout the CHNEP estuaries, CCHMN partners provide consistent water quality data at 60 sites per month and 720 sites per year.
-Sarasota County conducts water quality monitoring in the final stratum (Upper Lemon Bay) monthly through an ambient monitoring program, however not in conformance with the CCHMN SOPs.
+Sarasota County conducts water quality monitoring in the final stratum (Upper Lemon Bay) monthly through an ambient monitoring program, however site selection is not in conformance with the CCHMN SOPs.

 The 12 strata sampled monthly in accordance with the CCHMN SOPs are shown in Figure 4 and include: